Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

 Auburn Stats and Trends

-- In Auburn's five games this year, it has three wins against the spread.

-- Auburn's games this season have gone over the point total three times in five opportunities (60%).
+- Auburn's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).

-- Auburn is 3-2 against the spread and 4-1 overall when the team notches more than 4.6 points.
+- When Auburn records more than 4.6 points, it is 3-2 against the spread and 4-1 overall.

-- In games that Auburn picks up over 180.6 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that Auburn churns out more than 180.6 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Tigers have turned the ball over three times, six fewer times than the Bulldogs have forced turnovers (9).